tznind/lc/DATA_ATTRIBUTES.md

 **Attributes that get suffixed:**
 - Standard HTML: `id`, `name`, `for`
-- Data attributes that reference IDs: `data-table-add`, `data-table-clear`, `data-hide-when-untaken`
+- Data attributes that reference IDs: `data-table-add`, `data-table-clear`

 **Why these get suffixed:**
 These attributes contain references to other elements by ID.
 When a card is duplicated, these IDs must be unique, so both the target ID and the reference must be suffixed with the same value.